nathan-andosen/3-layer-architecture/README.md

 ### Goal

-Build a web application that has a clear architecture that will make it easy to maintain, develop and test by all team members.
+Build a web application that has a clear architecture that will make it easier to maintain, develop and test by all team members.

 This will be accomplished via the following necessities: